And sprezzatura, or the quintessential Italian sophistication!

 What Are 5 Countries Near Italy?
 What Are The Enclaved Microstates?

-I will begin this section with a brief of the countries in Italy in a table format, and then discuss the borders and why you will love visiting these countries.
+I will begin this section with a brief overview of the countries in Italy in table format, and then discuss their borders and why you will love visiting them.

 The five countries near Italy are 1.
 France, 2.
 Switzerland, 3.
 Austria, 4.
 Slovenia and 5.
 Croatia.
-The two enclaved microstates are San Marino and the Vatican City.
+The two enclaves are San Marino and the Vatican City.

 Countries Near Italy